 Employment Agreements.
 We have entered into employment agreements with each of our Named Executive Officers.
 We believe that it is appropriate for our senior executives to have employment agreements because they provide the Company certain contractual protections that we might not otherwise have, including provisions relating to not competing with us, not soliciting our employees, and maintaining the confidentiality of our proprietary information.
 The employment agreements we have with our Named Executive Officers contain non-competition and non-solicitation agreements that generally continue in effect for a period of one to two years after the termination of the Named Executive Officer's employment.
 Additionally, we believe that employment agreements are a useful tool in the recruiting and retention of senior-level executives.
-The employment agreements are substantially similar among our Named Executive Officers other than as described for our Chief Executive Officer.
+The employment agreements are substantially similar among our Named Executive Officers other than as described for our Chief Executive Officer, and differences in the employment agreement of Ulrich Bartel due to German law and local market practices that are described in more detail below.

-Termination Benefits Under Employment Agreements with Named Executive Officers The employment agreements with our Named Executive Officers provide for employment "at will."
-They are terminable by the Named Executive Officer without "cause," or without "good reason" on 60 days' written notice, by the Company at any time without "cause," and also by the Company at any time (subject to certain cure rights) for "cause," as such term is defined in each employment agreement.
+Termination Benefits Under Employment Agreements with Named Executive Officers Based in the United States.
+The employment agreements with our U.S. Named Executive Officers provide for employment "at will."
+They are terminable by the Named Executive Officer without "cause" or without "good reason" on 60 days' written notice, by the Company at any time without "cause," and also by the Company at any time (subject to certain cure rights) for "cause," as such term is defined in each employment agreement.
 These Named Executive Officers are also entitled to terminate their employment agreements for "good reason," as such term is defined in their agreements.
 If we terminate the employment of a Named Executive Officer without "cause," or if his or her employment is terminated with "good reason," then we are obligated to provide severance compensation in connection with such termination.
 No severance compensation is payable under our employment agreements with our Named Executive Officers if we terminate with "cause," if the executive terminates without "good reason," or if the employment relationship is terminated on account of death or disability.
-As previously reported, Ms. Ryan entered into a new employment agreement effective upon becoming President and CEO at the end of the first quarter of fiscal 2022.
-Thus, although the terms of her employment agreement during the first quarter of the fiscal year were consistent with those of other Named Executive Officers, her current employment agreement contains terms described as applying to the CEO.
-For the portion of the fiscal year that Mr. Raver served as President and CEO, his employment agreement contained terms described as applying to the CEO.

-If the employment of a Named Executive Officer is terminated by us without cause or is terminated by the executive officer upon the occurrence, without the executive officer's consent, of a good reason event, we are required under the officer's employment agreement to provide severance compensation to such Named Executive Officer as follows:
+If the employment of a U.S. Named Executive Officer is terminated by the Company without cause or is terminated by the executive officer upon the occurrence, without the executive officer's consent, of a good reason event, we are required under the officer's employment agreement to provide severance compensation to such Named Executive Officer as follows:

-- continuation of the officer's base salary for 12 months (24 months for the CEO), subject to required tax withholdings, which payments may need to be delayed for six months under certain provisions of the Internal Revenue Code; - · continued health coverage and, in some cases, group life insurance, until the continuation of base salary period described above is complete; and - limited out-placement counseling.
+- continuation of the officer's base salary for 12 months (24 months for the CEO), subject to required tax withholdings, which payments may need to be delayed for six months under certain provisions of the Internal Revenue Code; - continued health coverage and, in some cases, group life insurance, until the continuation of base salary period described above is complete; and - limited out-placement counseling.